NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 **RAM Cache (Fast, Temporary)**
 - Decoded frames in memory
 - Used for instant playback
-- Cleared when you close monitor or load different generation
+- Cleared when you close monitor
+-
 **Disk Cache (Slow, Persistent)**
 - JPEG sequences saved in `runs_cache` folder
 - Survives closing ComfyUI
-- Can reload quickly (JPEGs decode fast!)
+- Can reload quickly (JPEGs decode fast!) loads into RAM again when displayed

 **Normal Workflow:**
 Generate → Loads to RAM + saves to disk → You review → Close monitor → RAM cleared, disk remains → Open monitor later → Reloads from disk to RAM

+We use an advanced content detection system that prevents a Generation about to enter the node´s inputs to be writen into cache if it already exists there.

 ---